typelevel/doobie/modules/docs/src/main/tut/07-Updating.md

 It is uncommon to define database structures at runtime, but **doobie** handles it just fine and treats such operations like any other kind of update.
 And it happens to be useful here!

 Let's create a new table, which we will use for the examples to follow.
 This looks a lot like our prior usage of the `sql` interpolator, but this time we're using `update` rather than `query`.
-The `.run` method gives a `ConnectionIO[Int]` that yields the total number of rows modified, and the YOLO-mode `.quick` gives a `Task[Unit]` that prints out the row count.
+The `.run` method gives a `ConnectionIO[Int]` that yields the total number of rows modified, and the YOLO-mode `.quick` gives a `IO[Unit]` that prints out the row count.

 ```tut:silent
 val drop: Update0 =